Why do we get pimples on our cheeks?

 The sebaceous glands produce sebum, a fatty substance intended to protect the skin.
 If this sebum accumulates with dead cells or impurities (pollution, makeup, dust...), the pores become clogged, promoting the appearance of comedones, blackheads or inflamed pimples.

-In teenagers as well as adults (especially women), a hormonal imbalance can stimulate sebum production and cause skin eruptions on the cheeks.
+In both teenagers and adults (especially women), a hormonal imbalance can stimulate sebum production and cause skin eruptions on the cheeks.
+Here's why...

 The use of comedogenic products